-There are a handful of private safari camps and lodges are also dotted along the river, with a couple of them located on islands of the Zambezi River.
-These are all luxury camps, offering fully inclusive stays with a range of their own activities.
-Of-course the activity operators in Victoria Falls town do not pick up from these safari camps, but the camps may offer daily scheduled shuttles into town.
-However, for you to fully enjoy Victoria Falls activities on offer, we recommend combining a stay at one of the lodges, with a few days within Victoria Falls town.
+There are a handful of private safari camps and lodges dotted along the river, with a couple of them located on islands of the Zambezi River.
+These are all luxury camps, offering fully inclusive stays with a range of their own activities, including game drives and boat cruises.
+These camps offer scheduled transfers into town.
+However, for you to fully enjoy the Victoria Falls activities on offer, we recommend combining a stay at one of the lodges, with a few days within Victoria Falls town.

 Upstream along the Zambezi River Drive, there are 25 numbered sites where day visitors may picnic or fish.
 These sites are attractively situated on the banks of the river and sheltered beneath the beautiful shady trees like the Natal Mahogany.